D2KLab/mediaeval-fakenews/README.md

 This repository contains D2KLab participation to the MediaEval FakeNews challenge 2021 [[1]](#1).

 In order to tackle this challenge, we studied three different kind of approaches.
 The first uses a combination of TFIDF and machine learning algorithms.
 The second approach uses Natural Language Inference (NLI) combined with metadata from Wikipedia.
 The third approach aims at fine-tuning transformer-based models.
+This last approach was the most performing one.

 The code implementation of the three approaches are available in [./src/](./src/)

+An inference notebook is available in [./inference/inference.ipynb](./inference/inference.ipynb)

 Our runs are available in [./runs/](./runs/).
  - Run 1 is TFIDF